Symbolist art-movements

 Introduction:

-On this page we will look at art-movements that emerged shortly after the last ‘impressionist’ exposition in 1886.
+On this page we will look at (French) art-movements that emerged shortly after the last ‘impressionist’ exposition in 1886.
 It started in the summer of 1886 when Gauguin met in Pont-Aven with Émile Bernard, Charles Laval and others.
-Sometimes they are referred to as the Pont-Aven school ↓ (iR3), sometimes to Cloisonnism ↓, sometimes to Synthetism ↓and sometimes to Symbolism ↓.
-Inspired by them in 1888 a group of artists called themselves Les Nabis ↓.
-We will see that there are many similarities, but we will also try to discern them.
+Sometimes they are referred to as the Pont-Aven school, sometimes to Cloisonnism, sometimes to Synthetism and sometimes to Symbolism.
+Inspired by them in 1888 a group of artists called themselves Les Nabis.
+We will see that there are many similarities, but we will also try to discern them and also refer to seperate pages.

-You will also find some info on predecessors (like Puvis-de-Chavannes and Moreau), exhibitions and publications.
+At the bottom of this page you will also find some info on Symbolist exhibitions and publications.

 School of Pont-Aven:

 Pont-Aven is a small village in Brittany.
 Many painters dwelled there since 1873.
-Gauguin visited it frequently from 1886-89 and became the leader of the Pont-Aven school.
-But it was Bernard, who was inspired by Anquetin, who influenced Gauguin.
-December 1903 Émile Bernard wrote about the ‘École dite de Pont-Aven’.
-(R181II,p628).
-For them only colour and form were the actual bearers of meaning (R172,p81).
-They used pure colours (R74,p293).
+Gauguin visited it frequently from 1886-89 and became the leader of the School of Pont-Aven (see seperate page).

 Cloisonnism: